yaoshiang/slpo/README.md

 responses as the dataset.
 So SFT training *also* implements the Preferred-FT algorithm.

 The number of epochs is not specified.
 However, we ran for multiple epochs to ablate the effect of SFT/Preferred-FT training.
 Conditioning the model to follow the instruction-following template is very quick.
-Marginal improvement o the
+After just a few steps, only marginal improvements are observed.
+For our DPO, we chose TODO.

 ```sh
 nohup \
   python -u train.py \